uidotdev/usehooks/README.md

 # useHooks

-A collection of Server Component safe React Hooks – from the ui.dev team
+A collection of modern, server-safe React hooks – from the ui.dev team

 ## Standard